mBlinkii/Blinkiis-Portraits/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://github.com/mBlinkii/Blinkiis-Portraits/blob/main/LICENSE.txt).
+This project is licensed under the All rights reserved (https://github.com/mBlinkii/Blinkiis-Portraits/blob/main/LICENSE.txt).
 Use freely and share with the community.